awslabs/aws-ai-solution-kit/docs/en/deploy-image-similarity.md

 deployment_time: 15 Minutes
 destroy_time: 10 Minutes
 sample_image: Image URL address
-feature_description: Compare two images and return similarity score.
+feature_description: Compare two images by calculating the cosine distance from the image feature vector and converting it into confidence, and return similarity score.
-feature_scenario: It can be applied to scenarios such as product recognition, flip recognition, and intelligent photo albums.
+feature_scenario: Applicable to scenarios such as commodity recognition, remake recognition, and intelligent photo albums.
 ---

 {%